TN Visa Categories: Complete List of TN Visa Professions

 What Are the TN Visa Job Categories?

-To qualify for a TN visa, your job must fall into one of the designated professional categories listed in the United States-Mexico-Canada Agreement (USMCA).
-There are more than 60 approved TN professions, grouped into four main categories: General Occupations, Medical, Science, and Teaching.
+To qualify for a TN work visa, your job must fall into one of the designated professional categories listed in the United States-Mexico-Canada Agreement (USMCA).
+There are more than 60 approved TN professions, which qualify as tn status jobs, grouped into four main categories: General Occupations, Medical, Science, and Teaching.

-To get a TN visa, your job must fall within one of jobs on the list of TN visa categories.
+To get a TN work visa, your job must fall within one of the approved TN status jobs listed in the TN visa categories.
 I’ve listed the TN visa categories below.

 The TN visa categories are broken into 4 main groups: